Practical context behind inductive and capacitive line behaviour

 When loading exceeds SIL, series current increases and inductive reactive absorption dominates.
 The line behaves as a reactive power sink, leading to voltage drop along the line and increased reliance on generators or dynamic VAR devices.

-Resistance contributes to losses at high loading but does not alter the fundamental inductive nature of the behaviour.
+Resistance increases losses and deepens voltage drop under heavy loading, but it does not reverse the fundamentally inductive nature of the behaviour.

 Influence of line length on reactive effects